 You can exclude items that contain specific words or phrases.
 To do so, type NOT and then type the word or phrase to exclude.
 If you search for words or phrases without specifying OR or NOT, Explore assumes that you are searching for all the specified words or phrases.

-You can refine your search by resource type and library.
+You can refine your search by resource type (e.g., articles, books, dissertations) and library (e.g. IOE, Main, SSEES).

 Because the library holds a number of specialist collections (Curriculum Resources, Comparative, Special Collections, etc.), collections are classified and separated in order to group similar resources together.
 For this reason, it is essential that you search online rather than solely browse the shelves as there will not be one place for one subject.

 In Explore, note down the library and the availability in the library record.
 If the item has a due date, that means it is out of the library and can be requested.
-If the item is in IOE Store, it must be requested at the IOE Help Point or via firstname.lastname@example.org in advance.
+If the item is in IOE Store, it can be requested from the Explore record.